phalcon/documentation/docs/api/phalcon_assets.md

 public function getContent(): string;
 ```

+Gets if the asset content

 #### `getFilter()` { #assetsinline-getfilter }

 ```php
 public function getFilter(): bool;
 ```

+Gets if the asset must be filtered or not.

 #### `getType()` { #assetsinline-gettype }

 ```php
 public function getType(): string;
 ```

+Gets the asset's type.

 #### `setAttributes()` { #assetsinline-setattributes }